What To Charge & Knowing Your Value

 When you are growing, your rates will rise.
 You see this every single day and you don't bat an eye most likely..in things in your everyday life like at the grocery store or at your hairstylist.

 The truth is that people will pay much more than you imagine IF they see the value.
 Value is totally subjective, and if we are smart in our business growth, we are focused on value.
 What is really valuable to your ideal client is not necessarily valuable to your mom, but we are talking to your ideal client…

 For example, let’s take the iPhone for example.
 We are paying like $1000 for this phone and pretty much everyone you know has said phone, right?
 That is a lot of money to most people, but most people believe it is that valuable so most of us just do it.

 Now what if I told you that a pair of sneakers were $1000.
-Suddenly you don't have "enough" money.
-The shift there is not that you don't, it is simply that you don't see the value.
+Unless you're REALLY into sneakers, suddenly you don't have "enough" money.
+The shift there is not that you don't have the money, it is simply that you don't see the value.

-I go more into this in the podcast episode and I highly recommend tuning in and listening to how we find value in things.
-You can listen right here.
+I go deeper into this in the podcast episode and I highly recommend tuning in and listening to how we find value in things.
+You can listen below or at this link.

 So, look, if you are at a place where you are thinking about either setting your rates or increasing your rates, do some back-of-the-envelope numbers… and start there.
 Your clients will probably pay it IF you are communicating the value…and you do that through ALL of your marketing.

 This takes practice and it starts really with understanding the concept of talking about the value you bring all the time.
 Then it comes down to pitching with your pricing with confidence.
 Yes, that can feel hard, but just like anything you do -- it comes down to doing it and you get better and better with practice.